Black bin - rubbish collections

-- recycling and refuse collections will now be made on a Tuesday to Friday, including Good Friday which is a normal working day for SUEZ, this means that your bin will be collected on the same day throughout the year.
-The exception to this will be at Christmas and New Year, please refer to the following page for changes to your collections: Bank holiday recycling and refuse collections.
+- recycling and refuse collections will now be made on a Tuesday to Friday, including Good Friday which is a normal working day for SUEZ, this means that your bin will be collected on the same day throughout the year

 If your bin hasn't been collected by 5pm on your scheduled collection day, or it hasn't been emptied completely, please use our online form which can be found by clicking the following button:

-We can help with collections if you are unable to take your bin or box to the kerbside (pull out service) because of disability or ill health through our 'pull out service'.
+We can help with collections if you are unable to take your bins and boxes to the kerbside because of disability or ill health through our 'pull out service'.
 For more can be found by licking the button below: